jnurkka/amazon-ai-building-better-bots/README.md

 #### Create Slot types

 In the upper left hand corner, select the "+" next to "Slot Type" to add new slots to your account.

+Slots are lists of values that populate the place holders from the Intent.
+They can either be an explicit list if you select the 'Restrict to Slot values and Synonyms' option for Slot Values, or used as training data with the 'Expand Values' option, in which case the customer request will be used verbatim after capture.

 ![Slots](./images/slots.png)